 If the status of your ticket is arrest warrant or bench warrant, this usually means you were charged with a misdemeanor such as driving on a suspended license and you failed to appear in court or missed a court date.
 Many times people are given a ticket for a misdemeanor violation such as driving on a suspended license (VC 14601.1) or a ticket for driving without a license, driving on an out of state license or driving on an expired license (VC 12500) and they do not appear in court for these types of tickets.
 When you fail to appear in court for a ticket with a misdemeanor charge, the Court usually issues a warrant for your arrest or bench warrant.
 Please call us immediately so we can discuss how we can help clear up the warrant for your arrest or bench warrant.

-If your traffic ticket status says "matter set for compliance", that means you failed to pay the original fine by the due date.
+If your traffic ticket status says "matter set for compliance" or "failure to pay", that means you failed to pay the original fine by the due date.
 Your only option now is to pay the heavy fine.
 We cannot help you in this situation.
 The only advice we can give you is to go to the court listed on your ticket in person and pay the fine completely to remove the hold on your license.

 Check for Points on your Driver Record(2) If your ticket is for a moving violation (a violation while the car was in motion), then you may want to check for how many points you already have on your DMV Driver Record.
 If you get 4 DMV points on your record in a 12 month period the DMV will send you a letter suspending your license for 6 months for being a negligent operator.
 See how to check your DMV driver record.
 Learn more about the California DMV points system and how it can lead to a suspended license.

-It's better to fight your ticket(3) Learn why it's better to fight your traffic ticket rather than just pay the fine (unless you have a Matter Set for Compliance).
+It's better to fight your ticket(3) Learn why it's better to fight your traffic ticket rather than just pay the fine (unless you have a Matter Set for Compliance / Failure to Pay).